 In both of these reviews with major sponsors, there were some consistent outcomes in that sponsoring agencies commended TTI researchers for their commitment to quality, meeting report deadlines, and responsiveness to sponsor’s needs.
 Agreed upon improvements including enhancing communication at all levels of the agency, improved project tracking/reporting systems and encouraging electronic communication whenever possible to speed the transfer of information.

 The Institute has several internal systems in place to help ensure customer satisfaction, including monitoring accounts payable to ensure compliance with the Prompt Payment Act.
 Meeting all report/deliverable deadlines is a top agency priority.
 When a contract is acquired, all deliverables are entered into a tracking database to ensure that reports and other research products are completed and delivered on time to sponsors.
 Principal investigators and managers can search that database to check the progress of their reports/deliverables, and they receive deadline reminders at scheduled points during the course of a project.
 The establishment of an agency intranet which allows all employees access to databases, forms, agency, System and state regulations, also has significantly improved the agency’s ability to monitor performance and ensure customer satisfaction.

 TTI sponsors have easy and regular access to all research support offices, including the Research Development Office (proposals and pre-award actions), the Business Office (contracts and post-award activities), TTI Communications (report editing/publication and technology transfer activities).
 Senior TTI managers meet regularly with research sponsors.
 The Deputy Director sends a letter to each new sponsor indicating whom to contact in the event of any problems with the project.

 Mr. Gregory Winfree, Director, handles all programmatic/research project complaint issues.

-Mr. Rodney Horrell, Assistant Agency Director, is responsible for all financial, operations and human resources issues.
+Mr. Rodney Horrell, Chief Financial Officer, is responsible for all financial, operations and human resources issues.